 Dr. Azizzadeh will not perform facial nerve surgery if he believes the risks of treatment outweigh the potential benefits.
 In this scenario, Dr. Azizzadeh offers facial nerve decompression alternatives.

-Is Facial Nerve Decompression Effective?
+Is Facial Nerve Surgery Effective?

-Facial nerve decompression is sometimes used to treat long-standing Bell’s palsy and other types of facial paralysis.
+Facial nerve surgery is sometimes used to treat long-standing Bell’s palsy and other types of facial paralysis.
 It alleviates pressure on the facial nerve, and by doing so, often leads to progressive facial paralysis improvement and healing.

-Facial nerve decompression is typically indicated for patients with permanent facial palsy in which the facial nerve is intact, but is inflamed and compressed within the bones of the face.
+Facial nerve surgery is typically available to patients dealing with permanent facial palsy in which the facial nerve is intact but inflamed and compressed within the bones of the face.
 This can be present in patients with facial paralysis as a result of traumatic injury, infection, or Bell’s palsy.
-Facial nerve decompression is generally indicated after other less invasive treatments for the symptoms of facial palsy have been attempted.
+Facial nerve surgery is generally performed after other less invasive treatments for the symptoms of facial palsy have been attempted.
+An optimal result after facial nerve surgery is seen about one year after treatment.

-A cross-facial nerve graft requires the use of a patient’s undamaged facial nerve to correct facial paralysis on the opposite side of his or her face.
+A cross-facial nerve graft requires the use of a patient’s undamaged facial nerve to correct facial paralysis on the opposite side of their face.
 During a cross-facial nerve graft, Dr. Azizzadeh harvests a dispensable sensory nerve from a patient’s leg, called the sural nerve.
 He next uses a long interposition graft to link the facial nerves on both sides of a patient’s face.
 Finally, Dr. Azizzadeh produces a cross-face graft that guides the regenerating nerve fibers across a patient’s face.

 Comparatively, a masseteric facial nerve transfer helps improve facial reanimation, particularly among individuals who have been dealing with facial paralysis for less than three years.
 During a masseteric facial nerve transfer, Dr. Azizzadeh makes an incision near the front of the ear.
 Next, he identifies the facial nerve and masseteric nerve and sews them together.
-This ensures the masseteric nerve provides neural input into the paralyzed facial nerve to help a patient restore his or her facial muscle function and smile.
+This ensures the masseteric nerve provides neural input into the paralyzed facial nerve to help a patient restore their facial muscle function and smile.

-What to Expect After a Facial Nerve Decompression Procedure
+What to Expect After Facial Nerve Surgery

-Approximately 10 days after a facial nerve decompression surgery, a patient’s sutures are removed.
-Eye protection is required in the initial days of surgery.
-Meanwhile, facial nerve decompression patients often can resume their normal activities within about two weeks following surgery.
-They require periodic follow-up visits to ensure their recovery stays on track, too.
+Facial nerve surgery patients often can resume their normal activities within about two weeks following surgery.
+Dr. Azizzadeh requests periodic follow-up visits to ensure their recovery stays on track.

 To ensure treatment recovery is successful, Dr. Azizzadeh offers tips and recommendations throughout this period.
 He also remains available to his patients and can respond to any post-surgery concerns or questions